Many thanks to them all for their time and expertise

 With his ability to adapt to different situations and his interest in global mobility and other cultures, Daniel continually supports HR as international assignment specialist, assisting in the management of their international assignees & projects.

-Mihai has 10 years of experience in the global mobility area as an in-house corporate mobility professional, with large and medium size programs.
+Mihai has over 10 years of experience in the global mobility area as an in-house corporate mobility professional, with large and medium size programs.

-Since the consolidation of the global mobility activities in Kellogg’s Bucharest Global Business Services Center, he has been managing relocation vendors and identifying technology solutions for increased efficiencies, improving customer satisfaction and achieving greater transparency for global mobility stakeholders.
+Since the consolidation of the global mobility activities in Kellanova's Bucharest Global Business Services Center, he has been managing relocation vendors and identifying technology solutions for increased efficiencies, improving customer satisfaction and achieving greater transparency for global mobility stakeholders.

 Senior global mobility and immigration leader with extensive experience transforming, developing and running strategic high volume global mobility, immigration and business travel programs at a range of diverse companies and industries.